Tooltip

 Main recommendations:

-If the tooltip trigger conveys information about a new feature, avoid duplicating the trigger text in the tooltip title.
+Avoid duplicating the trigger text in the tooltip title.
 The title may not be necessary if the trigger text already explains the tooltip content.

-When the trigger isn’t clear enough, add a title to the tooltip.
+When the trigger isn’t clear enough, add a clear title to the tooltip.
 Additionally, include a title when the trigger doesn't adequately explain the topic of the tooltip.
 For example, you can describe additional conditions in the header or expand on the trigger's idea.

 Divide long text into paragraphs.